benradstone/wandisco-documentation/docs/docs/config-properties/application-properties.md

 ### `ihc.connect.timeout`

-Timeout on how long Fusion should wait for IHC connection being established (networking timeout).
+Timeout on how long LiveData Plane should wait for IHC connection being established (networking timeout).

 - Default - 60000L (in ms).
 Any positive integer permitted.
 - Checked at startup